Southeast

 How to Get to Gulf Shores

-Located about 350 miles southeast of Atlanta, Gulf Shores is located along the Albama and Florida border.
-It is ust 35 miles from Pensacola, Florida, and it is the closest airport.
-Gulf Shores is about 200 miles from New Orleans.
-It is best to have a car for exploring since there is not a public transporation system though find taxis and ride share.
+Located about 350 miles southeast of Atlanta, Gulf Shores is along the Albama and Florida border.
+The closest airport is Pensacola, Florida, which is just 35 miles away, and New Orleans is about 200 miles away.
+Having a car for exploring is best since there is no public transportation system.
+You can find taxis and ride-share.

 Disclosure

-The writer and her family was hosted and consideration for places mentioned.
+The writer and her family were hosted and considered for the places mentioned.

 Located on the white sands and emerald water of Gulf Shores Alabama, find lots of outdoor activities like miles of beaches along with fishing and bike riding.
 Here's a state park that offers kayaking and find rental boats in Gulf Shores as well.
 Top Things to do in Gulf Shores | Alabama Beaches #GulfShores